henriqueconte/Megamania/README.md

 # Megamania

-Game made for the final project from "Algorithms and Programming" class at college, the first programming class.
+Game made for the final project from "Algorithms and Programming", the first programming class at college.